 There is a $450 annual fee – but this is easily offset even by utilizing only some of the rewards.
 See the latest offer here.

 - Notable mention: Chase Sapphire Preferred.
-A slightly watered down version of the Reserve, but with a much lower ($0 introductory, $95/year following) annual fee.
-Earn 50,000 bonus points at $4,000 spent in the first three months, 2X rewards points, and 3X rewards points on airfare purchased directly from airlines.
+A slightly watered down version of the Reserve, but with a much lower ($95/year) annual fee ($0 intro annual fee for the first year).
+Earn 60,000 bonus points after $4,000 spent in the first three months, 2X rewards points on travel & dining at restaurants, and 1x on everything else.
+Your points are worth 25% more when you redeem them for travel!
 Check out this card here.

 60,000 rewards points are yours after you spend $5,000 in the first three months.
 Additionally, and what really puts the Platinum Card among the best travel rewards credit cards, is the 5X points when buying airfare directly from an airline or with American Express Travel.